What is COLUMVI?

 Cytokine release syndrome (CRS)

-A side effect when your immune system responds too strongly by rapidly releasing a large amount of substances known as cytokines.
-It may cause fever, nausea, or other symptoms.
+A serious side effect that happens when your immune system responds too strongly by rapidly releasing a large amount of substances known as cytokines.
+CRS may cause fever, fast or irregular heartbeat, low blood pressure, chills, or difficulty breathing.

 Diffuse large B-cell lymphoma (DLBCL)